 Rest and relaxation

 There's a wellness area, with a team of therapists.
 Book a massage, facial or manicure to relax and unwind.
-Spa packages can be pre-booked before you travel, with savings of up to 25%.
+Spa packages can be pre-booked before you travel, saving money on the in resort prices, leaving you some extra cash for a cocktail or two.
 Of course you could just seek out a quiet spot around the pool or on the beach and finish that book you've been meaning to since last summer!